krisarmstrong/seed/docs/wiki/DHCP-Testing.md

 # Rogue DHCP Server Test Environment

-This guide explains how to set up a test environment to validate LuminetIQ's Rogue DHCP detection feature.
+This guide explains how to set up a test environment to validate The Seed's Rogue DHCP detection feature.

 ## Overview